linked-db/linked-ql/site/realtime/live-queries.md

 });
 ```

-You pass a callback, as shown above, to observe root-level changes — which, for `result.rows`, means row additions and deletions.
+You pass just a callback, as shown above, to observe root-level changes — which, for `result.rows`, means row additions and deletions.

 You observe field-level changes by adding the `Observer.subtree()` directive: